Challenges and Rewards of Living in Spain as an American

 Is it difficult to open a bank account?

 It takes a few steps – NIE number, proof of address, residence card – but it’s manageable.
-Some banks are more foreigner-friendly than others.
+Americans specifically should be aware that some banks are more cautious with US clients due to FATCA compliance.
+Going with a larger institution and having your documentation ready in advance avoids most of the friction.

 What do Americans love most about living in Spain?